pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step11.md

 ### Bi-directional Contract Testing resources

-This is a Pactflow-only feature currently available on all plans that will enable your teams to supercharge your existing testing tools to perform both consumer-driven and provider-driven contract tests.
+This is a PactFlow-only feature currently available on all plans that will enable your teams to supercharge your existing testing tools to perform both consumer-driven and provider-driven contract tests.

 - Bi-directional Contract Testing [Overview](https://pactflow.io/bi-directional-contract-testing/)
 - [Video introducing](https://youtu.be/8_abWl1N32Q) to Bi-Directional Contract Testing